bdoms/gae_blog/readme.txt

 = Setup for Using As a Parent Project =

 If you just want the blog to be the only part of your website, the process is fairly similar.
-Just clone (or fork) the repository and make your own app.yaml file that includes the handlers mentioned above.
+Just clone (or fork) the repository and you should be good.

 = Managing Multiple Blogs =